NCEAS/metacat/docs/user/metacat/source/install.rst

 PostgreSQL Database
 ...................
 Currently Metacat only supports PostgreSQL_.
-You can choose the release versions of PostgreSQL 8, 9, 10 or 11.
-The newer versions are preferred.
+Please choose from PostgreSQL 8, 9, 10 or 11 -
+we recommend selecting a newer release.
 To install and configure PostgreSQL_:

 1. If you are running Ubuntu_/Debian, get PostgreSQL by typing: